MCP +

 {% endhint %}

-The `bx-mcp` module exposes a production-ready MCP server for BoxLang so MCP-capable clients (AI agents, IDE assistants, automation tools) can inspect and operate a live runtime safely.
+The `bx-mcp` module exposes a production-ready **Model Context Protocol (MCP) server** for BoxLang, enabling MCP-capable clients — AI coding assistants, IDE agents, monitoring tools, and automation pipelines — to inspect and operate a live BoxLang runtime over HTTP.

 ### Via CommandBox